idevede/ReLATE_CATE/README.md

 ## Code Transparency

 1. The code in the `SpeedData_Exp` folder is used to reproduce Experiment 5.2 and Appendix E.2 in our paper.
 This includes:
+    - The Mod 1 dataset used in the experiments
     - The proposed model architectures and hyperparameters
     - The full training and evaluation scripts
     - Outputs collection from multiple runs to demonstrate reproducibility